 Interiors Buildings Cities

 Each course and project places emphasis on different aspects and components of this larger endeavour and whilst they can be taken individually, they together establish a continuous field of investigation, allowing students to develop and refine ideas within a rich and rigorous architectural framework, defined through experience and underpinned by a cohesive historical and theoretical discourse.
 A city is chosen as the collective site for each year, establishing a common ground for research and dialogue across courses.
-The projects that result are ambitious in their detailed consideration of the rooms and spaces we individually and collectively inhabit, as contiguous parts of both the larger spatial and tectonic order of a building and the urban condition in which it is situated.
+The projects that result are ambitious in their detailed consideration of the rooms and spaces we collectively inhabit, as contiguous parts of both the larger spatial and tectonic order of a building, and the urban condition in which it is set.

-Prof. Daniel Rosbottom, drs.
-Irene Cieraad, Sereh Mandias, ir.
-Susanne Pietsch, Mark Pimlott, ir.drs.
-Eireen Schreurs, Dirk Somers, ir.
-Mechthild Stuhlmacher, ir.
+Prof. Daniel Rosbottom, Sereh Mandias, ir.
+Susanne Pietsch, Mark Pimlott, Dirk Somers, ir.
 Leontine de Wit, ir.
 Jurjen Zeinstra

 Additional information about the projects and student work can be found here.

-* The MSc2 semester of the Architecture track consists of 9 credits of compulsory courses and 21 credits of electives, of which at least 12 credits for an approved MSc 2 Architecture design project.
+* The MSc 2 semester of the Architecture track consists of 5 credits of compulsory courses and 25 credits of electives, of which an approved MSc 2 Architecture design project.
 See also the MSc 2 design projects page for an overview of MSc 2 Architecture design projects.
 Visit the study guide for an overview of 5 EC electives.
 AR0116 Thinking through Making (current subtitle: 'Figures') is offered by Interiors Buildings Cities.
 For questions please contact the coordinator.